RutexOrg/DiscordFileStorage/README.md

 # Last steps
 Once server started, the webdav server will be available on port 3000.

 Windows explorer will support webdav out of the box.
-You can now [add network drive](https://www.maketecheasier.com/map-webdav-drive-windows10/) to localhost:3000 and use DICloud as a regular drive.
+You can now [add windows network drive](https://www.maketecheasier.com/map-webdav-drive-windows10/) to localhost:3000 and use DICloud as a regular drive.

 You can also open the webdav server in your **explorer directly**.
 Just go to ``http://localhost:3000/``.